The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/nsfw/Anime/NarutoHentai.md

 ![Preview](https://gitlab.com/the-back-room/deskthemepacks/nsfw/naruto-hentai/-/raw/main/Extras/Preview.bmp)

-The screenshot displays the theme being used alongside our DownAero Squared Windhawk theme.
-You can find instructions on how to obtain and set that up [here](/WindowsThemes/c/windhawk/DownAeroSquared).
+The screenshot displays the theme being used alongside my DownAero Squared Windhawk Theme.
+You can find it [here](https://the-back-room.info/WindowsThemes/WindhawkThemes/DownAeroSquared).

 Due to changes in Windows 11, you will need the Windhawk plugin [Logon, Logoff, and Shutdown Sounds Restored](https://windhawk.net/mods/logon-logoff-shutdown-sounds) to enable the Logon, Logoff, and Shutdown sounds on Windows 11.

+Due to changes in windows breaking sounds the sound scheme has been packaged into a sound pack for Orelio's Sound Manager.
+As such, you will need to download that to use the sound scheme.

+### Requirements

+- [ORelio/Sound-Manager](https://github.com/ORelio/Sound-Manager) for the sound pack

 ### Features

-- Multiple Wallpapers
+- Multiple wallpapers
-- Custom Cursors
+- Custom cursors
-- Custom Logon, Logoff, and Shutdown Sounds
+- Custom sound pack
-- Supports 4k Resolutions
+- Supports 4k resolutions
+- Optional alternate backgrounds included

 ### Instructions